 When the social media buzz began for the release of Mixed Me by Taye Diggs and Shane E. Evans, I knew I had to have a copy.
 Yes, I’m a fan of Taye as an actor but more importantly I wanted to read a man’s take of the topic.
 Most of the books I’ve encountered so far about being mixed race or curly hair have been written by women.
 Additionally, you don’t often have an opportunity to hear how a boy feels about being mixed for having curly hair.
-Nikki of Mommy Factor attended the launch of Mixed Me.
+Nikki of Mommy Factor attended the book launch.
 Prior to attending she asked me and other mums of mixed race kids if we had any questions.
 Due to the time difference between NYC and London, Nikki didn’t see my questions until after the event.
-Nonetheless, she kindly posted me a copy of Me Mixed.
-I ecstatic to receive it especially since it was a signed copy.
-Well, we at The Tiger Tales HQ loved the Mixed Me!
+Nonetheless, she kindly posted me a signed copy!
+I ecstatic to receive it.
+The Tiger Tales loved Mixed Me!

 Angelo’s best bits: He likes when Mike tells people not to touch his hair